 - You have a history of keloids or hypertrophic scarring

-- You have any allergies to topical anesthetics or to tattoo ink
+- You have allergies to topical anesthetics or to tattoo ink

 - You have a rash in the area like eczema or psoriasis (procedure can be done once this has cleared)

-- a previous tattoo in the area that has not faded (send photos to find out if your tattoo has faded adequately for this procedure to be completed, 214-432-2077)
+- You have a previous tattoo in the area that has not faded

-What is the recovery process like?
 Well, it’s actually quite minimal.
-Most individuals choose to return to work and social activities the next day.
-You may be slightly red and tender immediately following but this should dissipate by the next morning.
+Most individuals choose to return to work and social activities the next day, immediately showing that you solved your alopecia-related worries.
+The eyebrow area may be slightly red and tender for a few hours but this should dissipate by the next morning.

-Make sure to follow any aftercare instructions the technician gives you following your treatment, this is imperative for preventing infection and keeping your microblading just as beautiful as the day it was done.
-Aftercare instructions may be things like using a special soap or ointment for the first one to two weeks or something like, not tanning or working out for 7 days.
+It’s also important to follow any aftercare instructions the technician gives you following your treatment.
+This is imperative for preventing infection and keeping your microblading just as beautiful as the day it was done.
+Aftercare instructions include things like using a special soap or ointment for the first one to two weeks and not tanning or working out for 7 days.

 You should also be able to see healed results as well as freshly completed work.
-This will give you an idea of how the artist’s work will heal and soften and how you will need to get used to seeing yourself every day, so make sure it will be something you like.
+This will give you an idea of how the artist’s work will heal and soften, and how you will need to get used to seeing yourself every day.
+Hence, make sure it will be something you like.
 Remember, this lasts 2-3 years on average!

-At BrowBeat Advanced Microblading Studio, We have over 125 5-Star reviews.
-That’s because our artists are the most experienced in the community and provide all of our guests with 5-Star customer service and a luxury experience.
-Call today for a free phone consultation!
+BrowBeat Advanced Microblading Studio is home to the most experienced artists in the community who provide all of our guests with 5-star customer service and a luxury experience.
+Just send us a message or call us today for a free phone consultation!